Dr Matt Brown

 About me

-I’m a Clinical Psychologist with over 20 years of experience working across mental health and physical health settings in both the UK and Australia.
-I pride myself on creating a safe, respectful, and non-judgmental space where clients feel comfortable to express themselves and explore the issues that matter most to them.
+I’m a Clinical Psychologist with over 20 years experience working across mental health and physical health settings in both the UK and Australia.
+My aim is to offer a safe, respectful, and non-judgmental space where people feel able to speak openly and explore what matters most to them.

-I work with individuals facing a wide range of psychological challenges, including anxiety, depression, trauma, relationship difficulties, grief and loss, and life transitions.
-I have particular expertise in supporting people living with physical illnesses — such as cancer and chronic health conditions — and the emotional, psychological, and relational impacts these can have.
-I also offer couples therapy for those navigating complex dynamics or seeking to strengthen their relationships.
+Alongside this work, I support individuals more generally experiencing a wide range of concerns, including anxiety, depression, trauma, relationship difficulties, grief and loss, and significant life transitions.
+I also offer couples therapy for those navigating complex dynamics or seeking to strengthen connection, communication, and understanding.

-My approach to therapy is grounded in Cognitive Behavioural Therapy (CBT) and informed by Compassion Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT).
-I also draw on Systemic and Narrative Therapy principles.
-I work in a collaborative and flexible way, tailoring therapy to each person so it feels meaningful, supportive, and effective.
+My approach to therapy is evidence-based and flexible.
+I have specialist training in and draw upon Cognitive Behavioural Therapy (CBT), alongside Compassion Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT).
+I also incorporate ideas from Systemic and Narrative therapies where helpful.
+I work collaboratively with each person, tailoring therapy to their needs, values, and goals, and supporting change at a pace that feels right for them.

 Qualifications